apocalyptech/advmap/README.md

 Rooms can also be colored with any one of eight colors: black+white, green, blue, red, yellow, purple/magenta, cyan, and orange.
 A number of text labels can be attached to rooms, and will be rendered with appropriate icons: up/down/in/out.
-A "notes" field exists for more general gameplay notes, and is useful for mapping things like the Zork I maze.
+A "notes" field exists for more general gameplay notes.
 The screenshot below includes all room types, including a Connection Helper connecting "In A Tree" to "Outside Cave."

 ![Room Styling](screenshots/screenshot-roomstyles.png)